lacodornella/QuiBot/3D_design/README.md

 Other considerations:
  - 5 printing configurations are used in the project.
- - All the printings can be done with standard 20 cm cube volume printer.
+ - All the printings can be done with standard 20 cm cube volume FDM printer.
  - The printing positions are shown in the folder "3D printing positioning captions".

 ## Bill of materials